sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

 might not apply for such roles or people who do not advance in their careers are more prone to develop imposter feelings.

-Linking Imposter Syndrome to marginalized groups can easily backfire to the question if imposter syndrome might be a symptom (or even a driver?) of career inequalities in marginalized groups.
+In my opinion, papers linking Imposter Syndrome to marginalized groups to argue that Imposter syndrome is a trait of individuals in such groups, are underestimating the complexity of causal relationship; ignoring the question if imposter syndrome might be a symptom (or even a driver?) of career inequalities in marginalized groups.
 {{< /alert >}}

-To conclude, the beliefs that feed the Imposter Syndrome can come from individuals themselves or the situations they are in.
-In both cases, it is not a trait that someone has all their life or never - but a state that can change over time and with context, and for which some people might be more vulnerable.
+To conclude, the beliefs that feed Imposter Syndrome can come both from individuals themselves or the situations they are in.
+In either cases, it is not a trait that someone has throughout their life or never at all - but a state that can change over time and with context, and for which some people might be more susceptible.

 ## Team Culture Patterns and Anti-Patterns to reduce Imposter Feelings

+During my research I learned that there are different types of psychotherapy.
+Depth psychology focuses on the unconscious and experiences to resolve current problems; Cognitive Behavioral Therapy focuses on changing the current beliefs and behaviors to resolve current problems; and (quite new) Systemic Therapy focuses on the interactions between people and their environment to resolve current problems.
+Systemic Therapy aims to recognize that one cannot change people or systems, and to find creative nudges to which helps the system to change themselves.

-Regardless of the question of Trait vs State, in a team context one can allways assume that team culture is easier to change than personality traits of individuals.
+Regardless of the question of Trait vs State, in a team context one can always assume that team culture is easier to change than personality traits of individuals.
+Therefore, I want to share some nudges that can help to create a team culture that reduces feelings of inadequacy and fosters feelings of belonging and competence.

 ### A feeling of belonging